TheoF6/BSE_Template_Portfolio/index.md

 ﻿# Custom MIDI Controller
 A MIDI controller is a device used to control Digital Audio Workstations, or DAWs.
-They typically come with many buttons, keys, and dials that the user can physically interact with to create sounds in the audio software.
+DAWs are a common software tool used for music production.
+MIDI controllers typically come with many buttons, keys, and dials that the user can physically interact with to create sounds in the audio software.
 My project was to make a MIDI controller that can control Ableton live, a DAW.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|